barbarer/py4e-int/_sources/functions/funcWithListsAndLoops.rst

 .. fillintheblank:: flal_fitb_print_to_last

-    What is last value that that following code prints?
+    What is the last value that the following code prints?

     - :2|two: The code prints from 0 to the passed end (exclusive).
 The end is 3 which means the last value is 2.
       :.*: What is the parameter in the second call to count_to?